 Scores are in frames per second (FPS).

-Recently there has been the opportunity to repeat some of the scores using the same binary, but running under Ubuntu 18.04LTS (kernel 4.14.0, Xorg 1.19.6, Mesa 18.0.5, DRI3, LLVM 6.0).
+Some of the scores are repeated, using the same binary, but running under Ubuntu 18.04LTS (kernel 4.14.0, Xorg 1.19.6, Mesa 18.0.5, DRI3, LLVM 6.0).
 For the Terascale cards, these show scores almost a factor of two faster, showing how much of a difference software can make even for a rather mature hardware product.
-The final column headed 18.04 gives these scores.
+The column headed 18.04 gives these scores.

 |Kaby Lake QC 3.7GHz||PCIe v3 x8||GT 1030||Pascal||384||1500||64 bit GDDR5/6000||71923|